Table of Contents

 Sunwing Baggage Allotments:

-When traveling with a lap infant on Sunwing Airlines, you are not allotted any additional baggage allowance, but you are allowed to check two pieces per person so you can include your travel crib and additional baby gear.
+When traveling with a lap infant on Sunwing Airlines, you are not allotted any additional baggage allowance beyond a diaper bag with the essentials.
+But, you are allowed to check two pieces per person so you can include your travel crib and additional baby gear.
 There was no issue gate-checking our stroller.

 So I am happy to say that our experience on Sunwing Airlines with a baby was a positive one!
 The additional $300 for the upgrade to Elite Plus added more than 15% to the cost of our trip.
 But, we thought it was well worth it.